-- 1.4.1.01 ASA believes in the need to continue maintaining expanding, and promoting markets for identity preserved and specialty soybeans or soybean products.
-ASA also supports premium structures that reflect the additional costs of identity preservation. - 1.4.1.02 ASA favors the promotion and use of registered soybean product logos to stimulate consumer awareness, thus encouraging expanded U.S. production, manufacturing and employment.
+- A-82.
+ASA believes in the need to continue maintaining expanding, and promoting markets for identity preserved and specialty soybeans or soybean products.
+ASA also supports premium structures that reflect the additional costs of identity preservation. - A-83.
+ASA favors the promotion and use of registered soybean product logos to stimulate consumer awareness, thus encouraging expanded U.S. production, manufacturing and employment.

-1.4.2 Livestock and Aquaculture
+Livestock and Aquaculture

-- 1.4.2.01 ASA supports the continuation and expansion of the livestock industry (meat, poultry and aquaculture) in the U.S. for greater use of U.S. soybean products.
-ASA will work with these industries to improve the public image on the importance of these foods in a balanced diet. - 1.4.2.02 ASA will publicly support responsible livestock producers who face unwarranted challenges by individuals or organizations through local, state and federal zoning, permitting, regulatory or legislative processes.
-(2016) - 1.4.2.03 ASA asks consideration that cost share dollars that are available to livestock producers for upgrading livestock facilities be made available to all livestock producers who upgrade, replace or expand their operation to make it an environmentally viable entity. - 1.4.2.04 ASA encourages states to use science based environmental review process to evaluate livestock facilities.
-ASA also supports that petitioners reside within reasonable proximity of the questioned site.
+- A-84.
+ASA supports the continuation and expansion of the livestock industry (meat, poultry and aquaculture) in the U.S. for greater use of U.S. soybean products.
+ASA will work with these industries to improve the public image on the importance of these foods in a balanced diet. - A-85.
+ASA will publicly support responsible livestock producers who face unwarranted challenges by individuals or organizations through local, state and federal zoning, permitting, regulatory or legislative processes.
+(2016) - A-86.
+ASA asks consideration that cost share dollars that are available to livestock producers for upgrading livestock facilities be made available to all livestock producers who upgrade, replace or expand their operation to make it an environmentally viable entity. - A-87.
+ASA encourages states to use science-based environmental review process to evaluate livestock facilities.
+ASA also supports that petitioners reside within reasonable proximity of the questioned site. - A-88.
+ASA supports Livestock Premise ID to protect against the loss of soybean demand due to the outbreak of exotic diseases of livestock, poultry and aquaculture. - A-89.
+ASA supports the efforts of the U.S. livestock, poultry and aquaculture industries to vigorously oppose any initiatives that would limit the use of modern and accepted production practices. - A-90.
+ASA supports expansion of the domestic aquaculture industry, including offshore aquaculture, to increase food security, create jobs, and reduce the negative trade balance in aquaculture.
+ASA also encourages federal funding for research that would optimize the use of soybean protein and oil in aquaculture feed. - A-91.
+ASA supports clear, consistent and reasonable sciencebased regulations and processes needed for the livestock industry to remain profitable.
+ASA further recognizes the following as science-based programs: - a.
+Pork Quality Assurance Plus (PQA+) - b.
+United Egg Producers Certified (UEP) - c.
+Beef Quality Assurance (BQA) - d.
+Humane Slaughter Act as regulated by the USDA and meat packing industry - e.
+Transport Quality Assurance (TQA) - A-92.
+ASA supports the Gulf Coast Fishery Management Council rule to allow offshore fish farms in the Gulf of Mexico.
+(2017)

-- 1.4.2.05 ASA supports Livestock Premise ID to protect against the loss of soybean demand due to the outbreak of exotic diseases of livestock, poultry and aquaculture. - 1.4.2.06 ASA supports the efforts of the U.S. livestock, poultry and aquaculture industries to vigorously oppose any initiatives that would limit the use of modern and accepted production practices. - 1.4.2.07 ASA supports expansion of the domestic aquaculture industry, including offshore aquaculture, to increase food security, create jobs, and reduce the negative trade balance in aquaculture.
-ASA also encourages federal funding for research that would optimize the use of soybean protein and oil in aquaculture feed. - 1.4.2.08 ASA supports clear, consistent and reasonable science based regulations and processes needed for the livestock industry to remain profitable.
-ASA further recognizes the following as science based programs: - Pork Quality Assurance Plus (PQA+) - United Egg Producers Certified (UEP) - Beef Quality Assurance (BQA) - Humane Slaughter Act as regulated by the USDA and meat packing industry - Transport Quality Assurance (TQA) - 1.4.2.09 ASA supports the Gulf Coast Fishery Management Council rule to allow offshore fish farms in the Gulf of Mexico.
-(2017) - 1.4.2.10 ASA will work with our partners to educate consumers that modern animal agriculture production is science-based and provides safeguards for humane treatment of animals. - 1.4.2.11 ASA opposes legislative efforts and ballot initiatives that restrict established animal production systems that adequately provide for animal welfare, worker safety and environmental and economic sustainability. - 1.4.2.12 ASA believes that no state should attempt to regulate interstate commerce of crop and livestock products by adopting more stringent regulations than federal requirements for crop and livestock production and products and applying those standards to all products sold in that state
+- A-93.
+ASA will work with our partners to educate consumers that modern animal agriculture production is science-based and provides safeguards for humane treatment of animals. - A-94.
+ASA opposes legislative efforts and ballot initiatives that restrict established animal production systems that adequately provide for animal welfare, worker safety and environmental and economic sustainability. - A-95.
+ASA believes that no state should attempt to regulate interstate commerce of crop and livestock products by adopting more stringent regulations than federal requirements for crop and livestock production and products and applying those standards to all products sold in that state - A-96.
+ASA supports a program within the present and future farm bills to create and maintain an adequate Foot and Mouth Disease vaccine bank as well as foreign animal disease surveillance to protect U.S. food security.
+(2018) - A-97.
+ASA supports agriculture exemptions for emissions reporting requirements under Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
+(2018) - A-98.
+ASA believes that US food regulatory agencies should prevent the labeling of non-live animal-based food products as meat.
+(2018)

-1.4.3 Bio-Based Products
+Bio-Based Products